BEAT X: Celebrating 10 Years of Building Equality in Architecture!

 BEAT Talks qualify for OAA Structured Learning hours

-Join us as Heather Dubbeldam shares lessons learned from her varied career and the challenges of managing a practice while balancing parenthood, research and advocacy work.
-Heather will discuss her multi-disciplinary practice, the opportunities this has provided, how her practice has evolved, and the impact her Prix de Rome research had on the trajectory of her firm’s work, interests, and values.
-She will highlight some of the practice’s recent work, including research on sustainable and livable missing middle and multi-unit housing.
+Heather Dubbeldam shared lessons learned from her varied career and the challenges of managing a practice while balancing parenthood, research and advocacy work.
+Heather discussed her multi-disciplinary practice, the opportunities this has provided, how her practice has evolved, and the impact her Prix de Rome research had on the trajectory of her firm’s work, interests, and values.
+She highlighted some of the practice’s recent work, including research on sustainable and livable missing middle and multi-unit housing.

 Biography: